dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 ### Unit Tests

 Historically, dbt's test coverage was confined to [“data” tests](/docs/build/data-tests), assessing the quality of input data or resulting datasets' structure.

-In v1.8, we are introducing [unit testing](/docs/build/unit-tests) for SQL models.
-Unit tests are a standard programming practice for testing small code sections before deployment.
-Unit testing in dbt is similar - testing your SQL models' logic to ensure that they will build _before_ they are materialized.
+In `1.8`, we're introducing native support for [unit testing](/docs/build/unit-tests).
+Unit tests validate your SQL modeling logic on a small set of static inputs __before__ you materialize your full model in production.
+They support a test-driven development approach, improving both the efficiency of developers and reliability of code.

 When you execute `dbt test` in v1.8+, it will run both unit and data tests.
 Use the [`test_type`](/reference/node-selection/methods#the-test_type-method) method to run only unit or data tests: